|Peripatus Home Page Travel Page >> The Back Road Home from Wollongong, July 1999||Updated: 03-Dec-2018|

 My plan to leave Wee Jasper early and get a good start on the day came to nothing, because I slept in, so it was 0830 or later before I was on the dirt road to Tumut.
 I was anxiously looking for the turnoff to Coolac, apprehensive that I would miss it among the various farm-roads that were not marked on my map.
 As it happened, the road to Coolac was clearly marked and perfectly sealed: so conspicuously better than the road I was actually on that I’d have spotted it even if I hadn’t been looking.

 From Coolac there was Cootamundra, Young, and then lunch at KFC in Cowra.
 Next up the line is Canowindra which, if only I had remembered in time, is famous in paleontological circles for its Devonian fossil fish.
-When this piece of wisdom returned to me the following day I could cheerfully have throttled myself for missing the opportunity to stop at the local museum and possibly have a bit of a fossick on my own (although one requires an export certificate to export fossils from Australia).
+When this piece of wisdom returned to me the following day I could cheerfully have throttled myself for missing the opportunity to stop at the local museum and possibly have a bit of a fossick on my own (although one requires an export certificate to take fossils away from Australia).

 Between Molong and Wellington is reputedly a good area for Palaeozoic fossils, also, but the road mostly runs along very flat flood plain: the only rock outcrops I saw at all were miles away on some of the crappy little hummocks which pass for hills in these parts.
 My lasting impression of the drive was of a huge sky, with towering stacks of dark cloud.